sei-international/AMES.jl/docs/src/process-sut.md

 ```@meta
-CurrentModule = LEAPMacro
+CurrentModule = AMES
 ```

 # [Processing the supply-use table](@id process-sut)

 ## The supply and use tables

 Information about [supply and use tables](@ref sut) (SUT) is provided elsewhere in this documentation.
-This page explains how the SUT is processed internally by Macro.
+This page explains how the SUT is processed internally by AMES.
 The supply and use tables have the following structure:

 ### Supply table